AlexGurtoff/DevOps_online_Kyiv_2021Q3/m3/task3.1/readme.md

 ------------

 **Then I transfered my local database to RDS AWS.
 To do this, I first created an empty database, connected to it and restored the backup.
 Also I executed the same queries.
 And at the end I dumped the database.
 By the way, to restore my database I used EC2 instance which was created  in the same AWS Region as RDS.
-I connected to this instance via SSH, then I execute commant to connect to RDS
+I connected to this instance via SSH, then I executed command to connect to RDS
 `mysql -h host_name -P 3306 -u db_master_user -p`
 And at the mysql prompt, I run the `source` command and passed it the name of my database dump file to load the data into the Amazon RDS DB instance
 `mysql> source DumpTravel.sql;`**